-Our Teradata Division successfully competes with International Business Machines (IBM) Corporation and Oracle Corporation in the geographic areas where we sell.
-Key factors used to evaluate competitors in these markets are: data warehousing experience and customer references; technology leadership; product quality; performance and scalability; support and professional service capabilities; industry knowledge; and total cost of ownership.
+In the enterprise data warehousing market, our Teradata Division successfully competes with International Business Machines (IBM) Corporation and Oracle Corporation in the geographic areas where we sell.
+Key factors used to evaluate competitors in the data warehousing market generally are: data warehousing experience and customer references; technology leadership; product quality; performance and scalability; support and professional service capabilities; industry knowledge; and total cost of ownership.
 Teradata is one of only a few businesses that can provide complete, integrated and optimized data warehousing solutions that address all of these customer requirements.